-All of the foregoing computations include the 11,340,000 shares of Class A Common Stock owned by DFI, which are convertible into an aggregate of 11,340,000 shares of Common Stock.
+All of the foregoing computations include (i) the shares of Common Stock issuable upon conversion of the shares of Class A Common Stock and (ii) the shares of Common Stock issuable upon conversion of the shares of Senior Convertible Preferred Stock.
 See "The Roll-Up".
-The foregoing tables and discussion assume no exercise of stock options or warrants after June 30, 1998 and exclude (i) 5,280,510 shares issuable upon exercise of stock options outstanding as of June 30, 1998 having a weighted average exercise price of \$5.58 per share under the Company's 1995 Stock Option Plan, (ii) 12,719,490 additional shares authorized for issuance under the Company's 1995 Stock Option Plan, (iii) warrants to purchase 1,314,990 shares of Common Stock at an exercise price of \$7.50 per share and (iv) 17,443,500 additional shares of Common Stock issuable upon exercise of the TdF Put Right or the Company Call Right.
-In addition, following the second anniversary of the Roll-Up, unless TdF shall have previously exchanged its shares of capital stock of CTSH in accordance with the Governance Agreement, TdF may require the Company to repurchase the shares of capital stock of CTSH held by TdF at fair market value.
-Pursuant to the Governance Agreement, the Company could elect to pay for such shares in shares of its Common Stock at a discount of 15% to their market value.
-See "Risk Factors--Risks Related to Agreements with TdF" and "The Roll-Up".
-If the Company were to issue shares of its Common Stock to effect the purchase, such issuance would result in substantial dilution to the Company's other stockholders.
-Since June 30, 1998, the Company has granted options to purchase an additional 6,644,480 shares of Common Stock, of which options for 3,054,480 shares have an exercise price of \$7.50 and options for 3,590,000 shares have an exercise price of \$13.00.
-To the extent that outstanding stock options or warrants are exercised, there will be further dilution to new investors.
-See "Risk Factors--Risks Related to Agreements with TdF", "Risk Factors--Dilution", "Capitalization", "Management--Executive Compensation--Stock Option Plan" and Notes 7 and 8 of Notes to Consolidated Financial Statements.
+The foregoing tables and discussion assume no exercise of options after March 31, 1998 and exclude (i) shares issuable upon exercise of options outstanding as of March 31, 1998 having a weighted average exercise price of per share under the Company's Stock Option Plan, (ii) additional shares authorized for issuance under the Company's Stock Option Plan and (iii) warrants to purchase shares of Common Stock at a weighted average exercise price of \$ per share.
+Since March 31, 1998, the Company has granted options to purchase an additional shares of Common Stock, each at an exercise price of \$.
+To the extent that outstanding options or warrants are exercised, there will be further dilution to new investors.
+See "Capitalization", "Management--Executive Compensation--Stock Option Plan", and Notes 7 and 8 of Notes to Consolidated Financial Statements.